 Tomato juice may be another good beverage to drink with a hangover.

 Research shows that tomatoes contain compounds that protect against liver injury.
-Excessive alcohol consumption can lead to liver damage, so tomatoes may counter the effects of drinking alcohol (53, 54, 55).
+Excessive alcohol consumption can lead to liver damage, so tomatoes could theoretically help reduce the effects of drinking alcohol (

-While research has only been done in animals, the effectiveness of green tea in improving hangover symptoms may translate to humans.
+While researchers have only assessed these effects in animals, the effectiveness of green tea in improving hangover symptoms may translate to humans.

 Since hydration is such an important part of hangover recovery, drinking coconut water may facilitate getting over a hangover.

 Coconut water contains lots of electrolytes.
-One cup (240 ml) of coconut water has 11% and 17% of the DVs for sodium and potassium respectively (59).
+One cup (240 ml) of coconut water has 11% and 13% of the DVs for sodium and potassium, respectively (

 Lastly, coffee may be beneficial for beating a hangover.

-Coffee consumption has been linked to decreased inflammation in some studies, but the research is mixed.
-Therefore, drinking a cup of joe after a night of heavy drinking may or may not fight inflammation from a hangover (62, 63, 64).
+Some studies link coffee consumption to decreased inflammation, but the research is mixed.
+Therefore, drinking a cup of joe after a night of heavy drinking may or may not fight inflammation from a hangover (